splunk/observability-workshop/docs/dashboards/savingcharts.md

 ![Select Dashboard Group](../images/dashboards/select-dashboard-group.png)

 Your dashboard group will appear as part of the team page.
-Pleasue note during the course of the workshop many more will appear here.
+Pleasu note during the course of the workshop many more will appear here.

 ![New Team Dashboard](../images/dashboards/new-team-dashboard.png)